 I'll start at the beginning and try to fast forward.

 There is something called calcium oxalate crystals.
 They come from plants and can account for up to 80% of their dry weight.
 All plants have them but certain foods are extremely high in these oxalates.
 They are highly toxic compounds found ironically in most "superfoods."
-They serve as protection for plants as an innate defense mechanism since plants can’t defend themselves.
-It’s nature at its best…until you follow all the nutritional hype, trying in earnest to be your healthiest and go “plant-based."
+They serve as protection for plants as an innate defense mechanism against disease and predators since plants can’t defend themselves.
+It’s nature at its best…until you follow all the nutritional hype, trying in earnest to be your healthiest self and go “plant-based."

 Like I did.